Hearts: Play Online for Free [Single + Multiplayer]

-Play Hearts to your heart's content.
-You can pair up with people online by joining one of our tables, play by yourself against our bots or create a private table and invite your friends and family to play.
+Play Hearts online to your heart's content.
+You can pair up with people by joining one of our tables, play by yourself against our bots or create a private table and invite your friends and family to play.
 The game is free to play and is played online, so no download or registration is required.

 Hearts is a 4-player trick-taking card game, much like Spades.
 However, unlike Spades, the game's objective is to take as fewest tricks as possible and avoid scoring points.
 Because of this, it's known as a game of evasion.